 Detailed programme parallel sessions

-The programme of the parallel sessions can be downloaded as pdf.
+The programme of the parallel sessions will be available on 22 October 2019.

 Best Paper Award committee

 for active participation (discussant and/or presenter): deadline is 27 September 2019.

 for general participation & afternoon workshops: deadline is 15 November 2019.